 Earn Level 1 and Level 2 training credit for your Millwright Apprenticeship.

 Practical Training: Machinist

 Earn Level 1 credit for your Machinist Apprenticeship.

 Youth Train in Trades

-The Youth Train in Trades program was formerly known as Accelerated Credit Enrolment in Industry Training (ACE IT).
+The Youth Train in Trades program (YTT) was formerly known as Accelerated Credit Enrolment in Industry Training (ACE IT).
 It is designed to help secondary school students get a head start on careers in the trades while earning credit towards their high school graduation.
 Learn more online at Industry Training Authority.

 For more information speak with your high school guidance counsellor or get in touch with Selkirk College's Industry and Trades administrative assistant.